What is Cribbage?

 - The non-dealer begins by playing a card, followed by the dealer.

-- The play continues until all players have clear their cards from their hand.
+- The play continues until all players have cleared their cards from their hand.

 - The Show phase commences, and each player counts their hand.

 - The dealer counts the crib.

 - The dealer rotates at the end of the round.

 - When a player reaches the defined point threshold, they win.